Human Development and Family Science Degree Options

 The Human Development and Family Science degree program prepares students to critically analyze complex family issues, advocate for families in schools, communities, and in the policy arena, and address social-structural factors contributing to and influencing family functioning, health, and well-being (e.g., poverty and wealth inequality, immigration and illegalization, family homelessness, incarceration, family violence, and discrimination and structural violence such as racism, nationalism, or hetero-sexism).
 Students are required to complete a 6-credit internship and integrate research training with service fieldwork.
 Such an experience is a critical component of HDFS student development and will further prepare our students for graduate education and diverse careers in the human development and family science field.

-The Human Development and Family Science major offers five concentrations from which to choose as well as a highly relevant and contemporary 15 credit minor designed especially for students who are interested in how individuals develop and how to improve the quality of life for families and communities.
+The Human Development and Family Science major offers a bachelor's degree as well as a highly relevant and contemporary 15 credit minor designed especially for students who are interested in how individuals develop and how to improve the quality of life for families and communities.